WeinbergMalte/dotfiles/README.md

 Automates some annoying setup procedures for bash dotfiles and aliases, vim and vscode.

-:warning: Be carful!
-Executing may require sudo privileges.
-So, for the love of god, check this code before you execute it!
+:warning: Executing may require sudo privileges.
+So, Be careful and check this code beforehand!

 * Bash editor style: make your bash-editor look awesome
 * Implement useful bash aliases on the fly